sleekmason/Lilidog/README.md

 - Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog, <br/>
 while allowing you to choose most all of your OWN packages. <br/>
-Design your system with whatever other programs you might like! <br/> Currently contains Lxterminal, Pcmanfm, and Mousepad to get you easily started. <br/>
+Design your system with whatever other programs you might like! <br/> Currently contains the lightweight Lxterminal, Pcmanfm, and Mousepad programs to get you started. <br/>
 apt update && apt install synaptic for a graphical installer to make things easier. <br/>

 - Lilidog-Sid-amd64 This version uses the repositories from the unstable branch (sid).
 If you want a rolling release, <br/>